PDPN/Hextris/README.md

-Yesh Hextris
+Parth Hextris
 ==========

 An addictive puzzle game inspired by Tetris.
 Play it at https://yeshwanthkm.github.io/Hextris/

 By:
-  Yeshwanth KM
+  Parth Mehta

 ## License
-Copyright (C) 2018 Yeshwanth KM
+Copyright (C) 2018 Parth Mehta

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by